locked-fg/osmosis-srtm-plugin/README.md

 The plugin works out-of-the-box but provides configurable settings to satisfy hopefully all requirements

-**Known Issues:**
+## Known Issues:

-Running the plugin in Osmosis 0.46 will throw error messages, but still provide the correct output.
+-Running the plugin in Osmosis 0.46 will throw error messages, but still provide the correct output.

-Files must be downloaded manually from the USGS website.
+-Files must be downloaded manually from the USGS website.

 ## History
     - v1.1.1: moved into suitable package hierarchy